Simon-Brandt/MarkdownTools/README.md

 Thus, the Markdown Tools use [calendar versioning (CalVer)](https://calver.org/ "calver.org") in the `YY.0M.MICRO` scheme, *i.e.*, the two-digit year, the zero-padded two-digit month, and a final integer starting from zero as micro version.
 The latter is necessary should more than one version be released in the same month.

 Note that *any* release might be breaking, there are *no* guarantees reagarding backwards compatibility.
-Therefore, changes will be released very soon after their implementation, after having confirmed them toi work correctly upon creating the [Shell Argparser's](https://github.com/Simon-Brandt/ShellArgparser "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser") documentation.
+Therefore, changes will be released very soon after their implementation, after having confirmed them to work correctly upon creating the [Shell Argparser's](https://github.com/Simon-Brandt/ShellArgparser "github.com &rightarrow; Simon-Brandt &rightarrow; ShellArgparser") documentation.

 ### 2.4.
 License